Self-Supervised Uncalibrated Multi-View Video Anonymization in the Operating Room: Methodology

 \subsection{Self-supervised multi-view person association}

-To further retrieve the false negatives using multi-view geometry, we propose to train a geometric encoder that measures boxes' geometric distances in different views.
-Inspired by Self-MVA~\citep{chen2025learning}, a self-supervised uncalibrated multi-view association approach, we train the encoder via a pretext task, cross-view image synchronization, which aims to distinguish whether two images of different views are captured at the same time.
-Specifically, we solve this task by encoding instance features and conducting cross-view instance association to compute the image-level distance.
-Unlike the original Self-MVA that only associates high-score boxes, we expand the search space to include all the detected boxes in the other views regardless of scores.
-Therefore, the trained encoder is capable of finding geometric associations between high-score and low-score boxes, and thus enables retrieving missed detections.
+To further retrieve the false negatives using multi-view geometry, we adapt the Self-MVA~\citep{chen2025learning} framework, a self-supervised approach for uncalibrated multi-view person association.
+Self-MVA learns a geometric encoder through the pretext task of cross-view image synchronization, which aims to distinguish whether two images of different views are captured at the same time.
+This task is solved by encoding instance features and conducting cross-view instance association to compute the image-level distance.
+In order to retrieve the false negatives, we extend the original association procedure by expanding its search space.
+While Self-MVA only associates high-score boxes, we expand the search space to include all the detected boxes in the other views regardless of scores.
+This modification enables the encoder to associate high-score detections with geometrically consistent low-score candidates, allowing detections that would otherwise be discarded to be recovered.
 The learning framework is shown in Fig.~\ref{fig:self-mva}.

 For each detected person with normalized top-left and bottom-right corner point positions $(\mathbf{v}_l, \mathbf{v}_r)$, we first map them to a higher dimensional hypersphere~\citep{tancik2020fourier} as follows, where $\mathbf{b}_j (1 \leq j \leq N)$ are the learnable Fourier basic frequencies: